 I wanted to title this "65 roses" to honor the story of a 4 year old boy with CF who innocently mispronounced cystic fibrosis as 65 roses.

-Side note, I enjoy quotes and writing, a fact that you may notice as you take this short walk into what my life has been like.
+quotes and writing, a fact that you may notice as you take this short walk

 I would like to begin by sharing one of the biggest challenges I have faced as an adult with CF. I have struggled immensely with balancing the constant need for medical care and living life.
 From daily treatments to regular check-ups and hospitalizations, it felt like a full-time job.
 During my childhood my parents took charge of my medications, physiotherapy, and diet, leaving me to enjoy the backseat of my medical care.
 However, now that I am an adult, I find myself trying to find the perfect routine to take my medications, do my hypertonic saline and physiotherapy, all the while balancing my work and social life.

 Living life like this at times has been taxing and thoughts of giving up have crossed my mind.
-But here's the thing: it's worth it
+But here's the thing: it's worth it.

 I found that taking care of my health allowed me to feel so much more in control.
 Sure, my friends do not have meds and physio, but they do have morning routines.
 I follow a specific diet, but I find myself becoming more creative with the meals I prepare for myself.
 When I started looking at my medical routine in this light, it became easier for me.